Educator of Exceptional Needs:

 All courses are offered online with one required face-to-face weekend seminar in the first course and one in the final course.
 Coursework from other colleges/universities in the area of Deaf/Hard of Hearing do not count toward completion of the program.

-The PASS Project will make hotel reservations and pay for lodging costs for students who live more than fifty miles (one-way) from where the weekend seminar is held (must be employed by a Indiana school system or special education planning district).
+The PASS Project will make hotel reservations and pay for lodging costs for students who live more than seventy-five miles (one-way) from where the weekend seminar is held (must be employed by a Indiana school system or special education planning district).

 This benefit is subject to change each grant year.